A-zook/terraform-server-setup/README.md

-# Terraform AWS EC2 Instance
+# Terraform AWS EC2 Instance Using Variables

 This project uses [Terraform](https://www.terraform.io/) to provision a simple EC2 instance on AWS.